digpublishing/catalogues-study/content/scholarly-content/value.md

 Although there will always be users who prefer books, participants didn't express the need for these catalogues to mimic that format.
 Those who prefer a hard-copy environment said they would simply download and print a pdf to read.

-## Digital catalogues can change over time to include new information and interpretations.
+## Digital catalogues can change over time to include new information and interpretations

 Focus group participants had strong expectations that digital catalogues would be updated as new information on the collections becomes available.
 Having access to the latest information on works was seen as a significant advantage of the digital format.
 On the whole, participants liked that digital catalogues are dynamic resources: